thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

-The Intel ME (Management Engine) is responsible for authentication of the firmware, whether it is signed by an Intel production key (consumer products), a community key (open development systems and Chromebooks since GeminiLake) or an OEM key.
+The Intel ME (Management Engine) is responsible for authentication of the firmware, whether it is signed by an Intel production key (consumer products), a community key (open development systems and Chromebooks since Gemini Lake) or an OEM key.
 If the Intel ME is disabled by an OEM, or disabled by user-accessible BIOS options, the firmware authentication will fail and the firmware boot will not complete.
 If the ME is disabled by the OEM, the only solution is to fall-back